carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     [easy to ramp-up with](../goals.md#code-that-is-easy-to-read-understand-and-write),
     even if it means new developers may only get some extra safety.

-    -   The common case should be that developers don't need to rewrite their code to take advantage of Carbon's safety model.
-Some should be enabled by default, and some safety will require work to opt-in.
+    -   Developers should benefit from Carbon's safety without needing to learn and apply Carbon-specific design patterns.
+Some safety should be enabled by default, without safety-specific work, although some safety will require work to opt-in.
 Developers concerned with performance should only need to work to disable safety in rare edge-cases.

     -   Where there is a choice between safe and unsafe, the safe option should be incentivized by making it equally or more easy to use.
 If there is a